 We are excited to announce that you can now learn the popular Greek dance "Zeibekiko" online!!

-It's not the easiest of dances to master especially if you lack knowledge of the melodic structure of the music, aren't a very well seasoned dancer, and have little understanding of how it to apply free moving steps.
-At Figoura we refer to dances like the Zeibekiko as a 'free dance' or 'Ελεύθερος χορός' mainly because it has no set steps.
+The Zeibekiko is a 'free dance' or 'Ελεύθερος χορός' mainly because it has no set steps.
 It is a dance of improvisation that expresses the feelings of the individual dancer who gets up to dance.

 The Zeibekiko was strictly a man’s dance, and it became a notable especially during the era of 'rembetiko' music.
 The Zeibekiko was considered to be the dance of the “manges”, the working class tough/wise guys.
 Often depicted in their suits and hats seen limping around and frequently going to underground dens or 'tekedes' hence why the stereotypical character of Manges became a central theme in several Rebetiko songs, such as "Του Βοτανικού ο Μάγκας", "Ε ντε λα μαγκέ ντε Βοτανίκ" "Πού 'σουν μάγκα το Χειμώνα" and "Μάγκας βγήκε για Σεργιάνι"